Public execution in Dębica: Capture of the group

-On February 20 on the way towards Jasło, the unit was caught in a trap set by soldiers of the Polish Army, militiamen and agents of UB in Grudna Górna.
-Four persons were killed, 16 captured and 10 managed to flee, together with Jan Stefko.
-Three of those captured, Grębosz, Kozłowski, and Franciszek, were sentenced to death by District Court judge Norbert Ołyński and lay judges Stanisław Stefańczyk and Edmund Kaczmarek in Rzeszów on June 25, 1946, by the WSR.
+On February 20 on the way towards Jasło, Stefko's unit was caught in a trap set by soldiers of the Polish Army, militiamen, and agents of the UB in Grudna Górna.
+Four persons of the unit were killed, 16 captured, and 10 managed to flee, together with Jan Stefko.

+Three of those captured—Grębosz, Kozłowski, and Franciszek—were sentenced to death by district court judge Norbert Ołyński and lay judges Stanisław Stefańczyk and Edmund Kaczmarek in Rzeszów on June 25, 1946, in the Regional Military Court (Wojskowy Sąd Rejonowy – WSR).
 The trial was prosecuted by Marian Stokłosy.

 On Wednesday, July 10, 1946, Dębica's main square was full of people, as this was the market day.
-Two gallows were set - one in the square, another in the vicinity of the St. Jadwiga church.
+Two gallows were set up – one in the square, another in the vicinity of St. Jadwiga's church.
 The purpose of the execution was to intimidate the population of the town.

 The execution

-It is difficult to establish how many people witnessed the event.
-At some point a truck entered the square, carrying three young men, members of WiN.
-The hangman, whose name probably was Stanisław Swieca, haltered all of them and soon afterward the truck drove off, leaving the condemned in the air.
+The square was surrounded by the Communist Polish authorities who monitored the execution, making sure it was carried out without any obstacles.
+At some point, a truck entered the square, carrying three young men, who were members of WiN.
+The hangman, whose name was probably Stanisław Swieca, haltered all of them and soon afterward the truck drove off, leaving the condemned hanging in the air.

-The square was surrounded by the Communist agents who checked everything, making sure the execution was carried out without any obstacles.
-However, some witnesses claim that the head of one of the condemned men got out of the halter, but this was quickly fixed.
-Deaths were announced by doctor Roman Lic and Marian Stoklosa from Rzeszów prosecutor's office.
+The number of people who witnessed the event is unclear.
+Some witnesses claim that the head of one of the condemned men slipped out of his halter, but this was quickly resolved.
+Deaths were announced by Doctor Roman Lic and Marian Stoklosa from Rzeszów prosecutor's office.
 The three were buried secretly by UB officers at the cemetery in Dębica and their graves were marked by members of the WiN.

-Other members of the group were captured and executed shortly later, including Jan Gomółka on July 11, 1946, and Zygmunt Ząbk on August 1, 1946.
-Stefko was shot in Autumn of 1946, although there were later investigations into whether or not he was actually killed.
+Other members of the group were captured and executed shortly after, including Jan Gomółka on July 11, 1946, and Zygmunt Ząbk on August 1, 1946.
+Stefko was shot in the autumn of 1946, although there were later investigations into whether or not he was actually killed.

 Photograph

-Most probably, the whole incident would have been forgotten, had it not been for a photograph, taken by Józef Stec.
-The snapshot was taken from a window of a building, delivered to London and published in several newspapers in the West.
+The whole incident would most likely have been forgotten had it not been for a photograph taken by Józef Stec.
+The snapshot was taken from the window of a nearby building.
+It was delivered to London and published in several Western newspapers.
 Stec was quickly captured and imprisoned, and spent many years behind bars.